oztalha/zotero-picker/README.md

 ## Why

-To facilitate citation insertion for those who write in markdown.
+To facilitate citation insertion for those who write in markdown and use Zotero.

 One can then simply create latex/pdf with pandoc: